How to Change Windshield Wiper Blades

 Can I use any brand of wiper blades for my vehicle?

-Yes, if the wiper blades are compatible with your vehicle’s make and model, regardless of the brand.
+Wiper blades can be used as long as they are compatible with your vehicle’s make and model, no matter the brand.

 How can I tell if my wiper blades are worn out?

-Yes, if you notice streaking, skipping, or unusual noises while using them, it’s a sign that your wiper blades need replacement.
+Streaking, skipping, or unusual noises while using your wiper blades indicate that they need to be replaced.

 What should I do if my new wiper blades are not functioning properly?

-No—check the installation to ensure they are securely attached and aligned correctly; if issues persist, consult the manufacturer’s guidelines.
+Check the installation to make sure they are securely attached and properly aligned; if problems continue, refer to the manufacturer’s guidelines.

 Is there a specific way to clean my wiper blades for better performance?

-Yes, if you wipe the rubber edges with a soft cloth and a mild detergent solution, it can help maintain their effectiveness and prolong their lifespan.
+Wiping the rubber edges with a soft cloth and a mild detergent solution can help keep them effective and extend their lifespan.